Options as Silver Bullets: Valuation of Term Loans, Inventory Management, Emissions Trading and Insurance Risk Mitigation using Option Theory: Rainbows and Baskets of Binary Barrier American Options

-\end{proof} \begin{doublespace} \item A payoff equal to the cost of holding a stock position, equal to the extent of shortfall in any given time period, for the entire duration of the term loan.
+Here, $\left\lfloor x\right\rfloor $ is the floor or the greatest integer function, which gives the largest integer less than $x$. $E_{0}\left[\cdots\right]$ is the expectation taken at time $t=0$. $K_{i},\tilde{K}_{i},$ are the constant payoffs on the term deal if the barrier is breached for security $i$ in the downward and in the upward direction respectively. \end{doublespace} \end{prop} \begin{proof} \begin{doublespace} See Appendix (\ref{subsec:Proof-of-Proposition:The-indicator-valuation-expression}). \end{doublespace} \end{proof} \begin{doublespace} \item Valuation, $\upsilon^{stock\;holding}$, is based on a payoff equal to the cost of holding a stock position equal to the extent of shortfall in any given time period, considered for the entire duration of the term loan (Eq: \ref{eq:11}).
 In the first period, we accrue the cost of buying the amount of short fall and from the subsequent periods we need to either buy or sell to make up for whether the availability is higher or lower than the deal amount.
 After the last time period, we dispose of any excess stock accumulated.
+We use the following notations in some of the formulations below: $\forall$ $a$, $b$ $\in\Re_{+}$, $\quad a^{-}=\max\left\{ -a,0\right\} $, and$\quad$ $a\bigwedge b=\min\left\{ a,b\right\} $.